-So you're in charge of the classroom Valentine party this year and not sure where to begin?
+So you're in charge of the classroom party for Valentine's Day this year and not sure where to begin?
 These Valentine's Day ideas should give you plenty of inspiration.
-In fact, you might have so much fun planning the party, you'll volunteer to do it again next year.
+In fact, you might have so much fun planning the party that you'll volunteer to do it again next year.

 Ask other parents to help.
 You'll need at least a few people to make or buy decorations and food ahead of time, and you'll surely need a couple of adults to help supervise the kids on the day of the party.

 Don't be shy about asking.
 Most parents want to participate in the classroom, and many just need an invitation to do so.